Large Two Vase Gul i'Bajista with Helicopters War Rug

 This rug is in new condition, so its sheen and oxidation are minimal now.
 The pile is very even.
 The field color is very attractive dark navy to Prussian blue.
 Overall rug is above average quality

+Also rug 56.
 I rate this rug as older because of the very nice abrash in the indigo field, the polished knots on the back and minimal tip fading.
 The pattern is a classic Herati Beluch pattern, and some of the finest non-war Baluch rugs I have seen feature this design.
 Border and guard stripes show good attention to detail.
 Animals along bottom inculcate the tradition of hunting rugs, which war rugs are a kin.
 The drawings of the lions and deer at the bottom are well drawn.